 - Place the scoops onto a plate and chill in the fridge until just about ready to assemble.
 (Don't keep it at room temperature).

 Make the starter: (the night before)

 - In a small bowl, add in 113g cake flour, 2g of active dry yeast, 15g of sugar and 62g water.

 - Knead together until it forms a dough.
 (It will be on the drier side).

 - Cover with plastic wrap and leave at room temperature overnight.

 Make the dough:

 - Transfer the starter mixture from the night before in to a larger bowl.

-- Add 2g baking ammonia dissolved in 2 tsp of water + 1 ml lye water.
+- Add 2g baking ammonia dissolved in 2 teaspoon of water + a few drops of lye water.
 (Be careful, it will smell!)